ThatMG393/MakeLichensUseful/README.md

 You can make any block unclimable as long as the block has a tag `"minecraft:spider_unclimbable"`.

-This makes it useful for other mods to mark their block unclimable as long as this mod is installed.
+This makes it useful for other mods or even you to mark a block unclimable as long as this mod is installed.